Casepin

 On June 15, 2005, Associate District Judge Craig Key placed Kelsey into the home of her biological mother, Raye Dawn Smith, and stepfather, Michael Lee Porter — against an OKDHS recommendation — stating that the abuser was "unknown."

 Kelsey died on October 11, 2005, at the home of her mother and stepfather in Meeker, Oklahoma.
 Her death was ruled a homicide caused by blunt force trauma to the abdomen.
-Wikipedia notes that Kelsey had been "closely" observed by OKDHS from January 2005 up to and including the day of her death.
+Kelsey had been "closely" observed by OKDHS from January 2005 up to and including the day of her death.

 Michael Lee Porter, Kelsey's stepfather, was charged with sexual assault and first-degree murder.
 In February 2007, he pleaded guilty to enabling child abuse and was sentenced to 30 years in prison.
 Raye Dawn Smith, Kelsey's biological mother, was convicted on July 18, 2007, of enabling child abuse and was sentenced to 27 years in prison; her request for appeal was denied.